cwaniraj149/Frontend-Mentor-QR-code-component/README.md

-# Frontend Mentor - QR code component Solution
+# Frontend Mentor - Product preview card component solution
-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+[Frontend Mentor] (https://www.frontendmentor.io)challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenge to build out this product preview card component and get it looking as close to the design as possible.

 ## Welcome! 👋
+My work was to build out this product preview card component and get it looking as close to the design as possible.

+## Welcome! 👋

-My task was to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.
+My task was to build out this project to the designs inside the `/design` folder and get it looking as close to the design as possible.

 ## Table of contents